-Attorney Nathan Wood talks about DWI Administrative License Revocation Hearings in this video.
+What are Texas DWI Administrative License Revocation Hearings?
+Attorney Nathan Wood answers that question in this video.
 If your driver’s license has been suspended because of a DWI or your refusal to provide a breath or blood sample, you can request a hearing to protect your license.
-Learn more in this video.
 Mr. Wood is currently an Assistant District Attorney in College Station, Texas.

 Summary of Texas DWI Administrative License Revocation Hearings Video